MattHatwey/Manemo/chapter6.md

 Sirius, Bubble, Heles, and Reverse were now free and they could all play, so Bubble and Sirius made drawings while　Reverse and Heles went back to their rooms to also draw.

-The school year is finally over.
-Heles and Reverse decided to go to the park to play.

 "I have to go to heaven." said Flame, again, to Matt and Sansei.

 "I was supposed to be in heaven, which is why Shirottori- whispered something to me a few weeks back." said Flame.